Carolina Christian Writers Conference Dates for 2024

 Author

-Edna loves to travel.
-She has been a keynote speaker in London, England; Frankfort, Germany; Panama City, Panama; and other world-class cities.
 She has spoken and led writing conferences in almost every US state, including Alaska and Hawaii.
-An award-winning poetry and writing teacher on the high school, university, and post-graduate level, Dr. Ellison is the author and/or co-author of over 40 inspirational books and over 400 blog and magazine articles.
-A familiar “Chicken Soup for the Soul” writer, her life has been featured also in Focus on the Family magazines, where she has been published numerous times.
+An award-winning poetry and writing teacher on the high school, college, and post-graduate level, Edna is the author and co-author of over 45 books and over 400 magazine articles.
+Her life has been featured in a Focus on the Family magazine, where she has also been published.
+A people-lover, she also loves teaching, Bible studies, editing, and leading prayer retreats- and most of all, playing tennis or golf with her granddaughter, Blakely.

-To Contact Edna: www.ednaellison.net or ednae9@aol.com
+To contact Edna: www.ednaellison.net or ednae9@aol.com

 Workshops: